Search this site

 He dropped the letter in the mailbox and from that day itself began a wait for a reply.
 But a month passed and there was no reply.
 Jagatsingh was concerned; why was there no reply?
 Was mother ill?
 Perhaps, father had not written because his anger had not yet subsided.
 Was everything alright at home?

-A few soldiers had installed an idol underneath a tree, and worshipped it daily.
+A few soldiers had installed an idol beneath a tree, and worshipped it daily.
 Jagatsingh used to scoff at the soldiers for their faith, but, now, he sat before the idol with his head bowed in reverence.
 He was thus praying silently when an orderly came up, and called out his name.
 The orderly had a letter for him.
 Jagatsingh took the letter; he was quivering in excitement.
 Fervently thanking god, he opened the letter.
 "Your father has been sentenced to five years imprisonment on charges of embezzlement; your mother has been unable to bear the grief, and is seriously ill.
 Come home immediately if you can get leave," the letter read.

 Jagatsingh straight away approached the captain.
 "Sir, my mother is seriously ill, please allow me to go on leave."